 The President’s Scholars Program

-President’s Scholarships are awarded to students who have shown exemplary academic and leadership skills.
+President’s Scholarships are awarded to students who have shown exemplary academic skills and are SMU's most prestigious merit-based scholarships.
 The award is full tuition and fees plus study abroad.
 Students who live on campus also receive a scholarship for room and board.
 For consideration, students must have exceptional achievement on the SAT or ACT and in their high school curriculum.

 The Nancy Ann and Ray L. Hunt Leadership Scholars Program

-The Cornerstone Scholarship, Founders’ Scholarship and Second Century Scholarship are awarded to those students who have demonstrated outstanding academic success throughout high school – most importantly by presenting a combination of high school grades and standardized test scores that together place them among the top students applying to SMU each year.
-Students selected as a Cornerstone, Founders’ or Second Century Scholar are recognized as potential leaders in the classroom at SMU.
+The Provost Scholarship, SMU Distinguished Scholarship, Second Century Scholarship and the University Scholarship are awarded to those students who have demonstrated outstanding academic success throughout high school – most importantly by presenting a combination of high school grades and standardized test scores that together place them among the top students applying to SMU each year.
+Students selected as a Provost, SMU Distinguished, Second Century or University Scholar are recognized as potential leaders in the classroom at SMU.
 This designation is based on information submitted in the application for admission and may be updated by sending additional SAT or ACT scores directly from The College Board or ACT, Inc. respectively.
 These scholarship offers are typically included in a student’s admission packet.

 Learn more about merit-based scholarships.

-Your financial situation is unique, so we offer a variety of options to meet your needs.
-These include SMU-funded opportunity grants as well as state and federal sources of financial assistance, depending on financial need and residency.
-An undergraduate’s average need-based loan amount is $4,519 annually.
+Your financial situation is unique, which is why we offer a variety of options to meet your needs.
+These include SMU Opportunity Awards as well as state and federal sources of financial assistance, depending on financial need and residency.

-Grants and loans that may be a part of your SMU financial package include:
+Grants and loans can also be a part of your SMU financial package.
+Please visit the links below for information and to apply.

-If an adjustment to a need-based financial aid package is necessary, the outside scholarship will be used first to replace a student's earnings expectation, Federal Work Study and Subsidized Stafford loans before reducing SMU need-based assistance.
-All outside scholarships will be split 50/50 between fall and spring semester unless otherwise instructed by the donor/foundation.
-If you are receiving some form of outside scholarship, download the Outside Scholarship Form (PDF) and submit it to the Office of Financial Aid & Scholarships.
+If an adjustment to a need-based financial aid package is necessary, the outside scholarship will be used first to replace a student's earnings expectation, Federal Work-Study and Subsidized Stafford loans before reducing SMU need-based assistance.
+All outside scholarships will be split 50/50 between fall and spring semesters unless otherwise instructed by the donor/foundation.
+If you are receiving some form of an outside scholarship, download the Outside Scholarship Form (PDF) and submit it to the Office of Financial Aid & Scholarships.

-National studies show that college students who work part time benefit financially, sharpen their time management skills and are more likely to remain in school.
-SMU student employees are paid biweekly, and earnings are not applied to University invoice costs.
+National studies show that college students who work part-time benefit financially, sharpen their time management skills and are more likely to remain in school.
+Eligibility for campus-based employment under the Federal Work-Study Program is determined by the submission of the FAFSA.
+SMU student employees are paid biweekly and earning are not applied to University invoice costs.

 Work options at SMU include: